A Cigale module tailored (not only) for Low-Luminosity AGN: Introduction

 A promising avenue for investigating LLAGN is the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relation, establishing a connection between intrinsic X-ray luminosity (2-10 keV) and the nuclear 12~micron luminosity, as shown by \citet{Gandhi2009A&A...502..457G}.
 These emissions share a common bond since mid-infrared (MIR) emission is also reprocessed UV emission.
 The nuclear dust absorbs the emission generated by accretion and reemits it thermally in the IR.
 This relation has been systematically explored across various luminosity regimes and seems valid for Seyferts and LINERs in the luminosity regime $L_\mathrm{X}$\,$=$\,$10^{40}$--$10^{45}$~erg~s$^{-1}$ \citep{Asmus15,FernandezOntiveros23}.
 Additionally, it has already been incorporated into SED fitting methodologies, providing an alternative approach to link X-ray emission with optical-IR emission \citep{Duras20}.

 This study introduces a novel X-ray module into the widely utilized SED fitting code CIGALE.
-This module integrates two principal components: the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relationship, employed as a prior, and a central accretion engine modeled as an ADAF, complemented by an optional truncated accretion disk. \Cref{IRX-sec:2} offers an in-depth examination of the code and this innovative module. \Cref{IRX-sec:3} demonstrates the application of this module on a X-ray-detected sample of 52 local LLAGN.
+This module integrates two principal and independents components: the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relationship, employed as a prior, and a new central accretion engine that can vary from an ADAF to a standard accretion disk. \Cref{IRX-sec:2} offers an in-depth examination of the innovative module and validation through a mock analysis. \Cref{IRX-sec:3} demonstrates the application of this module on a X-ray-detected sample of 50 local LLAGN.
 We elucidate our methodological approach for acquiring X-ray intrinsic fluxes, UV-to-FIR photometry, and SED fitting parameters.
-Moreover, we present secondary AGN samples to validate the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relation. \Cref{IRX-sec:4} details the outcomes, starting with validating our methodology for the secondary AGN samples and comparing our findings for the LLAGN with those from previous studies.
-We analyze the X-ray bolometric correction, extending down to the lower limit of $L_\mathrm{Bol}$\,$=$\,$10^{39}$~erg s$^{-1}$.
-Furthermore, we address the issue of galaxy contamination, investigate $\alpha_\mathrm{ox}$ parameter for LLAGN, noting deviations from QSO extrapolations, and assess the influence of LLAGN on star formation, comparing it with a sample of high-luminosity AGN. \Cref{IRX-sec:5} synthesizes our findings and conclusions, highlighting how this new CIGALE module furnishes a potent toolkit for probing the lower-luminosity regime.
+Moreover, we present secondary AGN samples to validate the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relation. \Cref{IRX-sec:4} validates our methodology comparing the luminosities obtained for all the AGN samples with previous studies.
+We also analyze the X-ray bolometric correction, extending down to the lower limit of $L_\mathrm{Bol}$\,$=$\,$10^{39}$~erg s$^{-1}$.
+Furthermore, we address the issue of galaxy contamination and we investigate the $\alpha_\mathrm{ox}$ parameter for LLAGN, noting deviations from QSO extrapolations . \Cref{IRX-sec:5} synthesizes our findings and conclusions, highlighting how this new CIGALE module furnishes a potent toolkit for probing not only the lower-luminosity regime.
 This advancement will facilitate the study of supermassive black holes in states of low accretion and is poised to augment future AGN censuses, thereby enriching our comprehension of the role these LLAGN play in the evolution of galaxies.